jdukes/pypwsafe/README.md

 RHEL/CentOS
 -----------
- 1. Install libmcrypt and it's dev package along with the Python dev package: yum install libmcrypt-devel libmcrypt python-devel These packages are needed by the installer for python-mcrypt
+ 1. Install libmcrypt and it's dev package along with the Python dev package[1]: yum install libmcrypt-devel libmcrypt python-devel These packages are needed by the installer for python-mcrypt
  2. Install the standard Linux development tools.
 For RHEL/CentOS 5 and 6, `yum groupinstall 'Development tools'` can be used if your YUM repos have group information.